tjni/captain-hook/README.md

 Captain Hook will leave untracked files alone, including changes that are made by the pre-commit hook.
 For example, the `spotlessApply` task from the [Spotless plugin](https://github.com/diffplug/spotless/tree/master/plugin-gradle) will run on every file and can lead to modifications to the untracked files.

-To address this, Captain Hook will create a Gradle project property on the root project called <b>staging</b>, with type <i>List&lt;Path&gt;</i>, that contains the absolute paths to each file in the staging area.
+To address this, the plugin will create a Gradle project property on the root project called <b>staging</b>, with type <i>List&lt;Path&gt;</i>, that contains the absolute paths to each file in the staging area.
 It's possible to create wrapper tasks that configure the underlying tasks to pay attention only to these files.

 ## Attribution